Tom Elliot: International career

 Elliot was selected for the 1955 British Lions tour to South Africa, alongside his compatriot and fellow prop Hugh McLeod.
-If it were not for the outstanding Meredith brothers from Wales, they would have played in the Test matches.
+They were kept from the Test team by the all Wales trio of Billy Williams, Bryn and Courtney Meredith.
 As it was Elliot played eight of the midweek games.
 He also played for the Barbarian F.C.

 Farming career

 Elliot had farming interests in the Borders and Sutherland.
 He was a former president of the Selkirk branch of the National Farmers Union of Scotland, and former president of the Borders area.
 His animals often won championships at the Royal Highland Show near Edinburgh, of which he became a director.
 Elliot was also a past president of the Cheviot Sheep Society, member of the government's Hill Farming Advisory Committee and a director of the Moredun Foundation.
 For his contributions to farming he was awarded an MBE in 1989.